aiven/devportal/docs/products/kafka/howto/manage-quotas.rst

 Manage quotas
 ==============
-This section provides you with information on how to add and manage quotas for your Aiven for Apache Kafka service using the Aiven Console.
+This section provides you with information on how to add and manage quotas for your Aiven for Apache Kafka® service using the Aiven Console.

 For an overview of quotas, see :doc:`Quotas in Aiven for Apache Kafka <../concepts/kafka-quotas>` section for more information.